DontBelieveMe/helix/docs/[Transform][ARM] Constant Hoisting.md

    `ldr`.

-As an initial implementation, I think implementing loading immediates as always loading from memory makes sense - the approach is simpler is consistent for all immediate values, wheras choosing how to split the load into multiple instructions takes a bit more work.
+As an initial implementation, I think implementing loading immediates as always loading from memory makes sense - the approach is simpler and consistent for all immediate values, wheras choosing how to split the load into multiple mov/or instructions takes a bit more work.

 This can always be improved on later by taking a bit more of a heuristic approach to deciding which to do (something that can probably be